blockchain-insights/blockchain-insights-subnet/README.md

 ### Subnet Vision

-The Subnet aims to deliver comprehensive insights into cryptocurrency fund flows and balance changes, presented in a user-friendly manner.
+The Subnet aims to deliver comprehensive insights into cryptocurrency money flows and balance changes, presented in a user-friendly manner.
 It is designed to:

-- **Provide Funds Flow and Balance Insights**: Offer detailed tracking and analysis of cryptocurrency movements and balances.
+- **Provide Money Flow and Balance Insights**: Offer detailed tracking and analysis of cryptocurrency movements and balances.
 - **Detect Anomalies**: Identify suspicious activities and irregularities that may indicate fraud, scams, rug pulls, or money laundering.
 - **Combat Financial Crimes**: Assist in the early detection and prevention of financial crimes, including money laundering, fraud, and other illicit activities within the cryptocurrency ecosystem.

 This subnet continues the legacy of the blockchain data insights subnet from the Bittensor ecosystem, but with its root vision from 25th October 2023.

-The **Chain Insights Subnet** introduces a new category of software, known as a *Funds Flow Explorer*.
+The **Chain Insights Subnet** introduces a new category of software, known as a *Money Flow Explorer*.
-It focuses on tracking and analyzing the movement of cryptocurrency funds and changes in balances.
+It focuses on tracking and analyzing the movement of cryptocurrency money and changes in balances.
 Unlike traditional blockchain explorers or node providers, Chain Insights offers deep, actionable insights into the ecosystem, helping detect anomalies and combat financial crimes, while empowering users with a comprehensive understanding of cryptocurrency flows.

 ### Roadmap

 - [X] **Migration from Bittensor**: Transition the subnet from the Bittensor ecosystem to a Commune AI ecosystem.
 - [x] **Validator Receipt System**: Develop a decentralized validator receipt sync mechanism.
 - [ ] **Gateway API**
-- - [X] **Funds Flow API**: Develop a funds flow API that provides detailed insights into cryptocurrency fund flows.
+- - [X] **Money Flow API**: Develop a money flow API that provides detailed insights into cryptocurrency money flows.
   - [X] **Balance Tracking API**: Create a balance API that tracks changes in cryptocurrency balances.
   - [ ] **Advance Cyper Algos API** Create Analysis Advance Algorithm APIs
   - [ ] **Advance Timeseries Algos API** Create Analysis Advance Algorithm APIs
 - [ ] **Data Visualization SDK**: Implement data visualization tools to present insights in a user-friendly format.
 - [ ] **Chains Integrations**: Ongoing miner developments of blockchain indexers for various blockchain networks.
   - [x] **Bitcoin**
-    - [x] Funds Flow v1.3.3 Improvement
+    - [x] Money Flow v1.3.3 Improvement
     - [x] Balance Tracking v1.3.3 Improvement
   - [ ] **Commune AI ($COMAI)**
-    - [x] Funds Flow
+    - [x] Money Flow
     - [ ] Balance Tracking
   - [ ] **Bittensor $TAO**
   - [ ] **Ethereum $ETH**